garrandall/popular-music-data/tracks/staying-with-it-firefall.md

 This is it
 This is what I've waited for so long
 Starting now
 Gotta trust these feelings comin' on
 Take a chance
 Even though I feel like I should run

 I'm stayin' with it
 Let my heart take me there
 Got a feeling
-Ooh I'm going somewhere
+Oh I'm going somewhere
 I'm deep in it
 And I really do care
 Wait a minute now
 Boy don't walk out now

 I can see
 I can see you're disbelieving eyes
 Don't you know
 Holding back your love is so unwise
 Take a chance
 Ain't it time you took a lover's stand

 I'm stayin' with it
 Let my heart take me there
 Got a feeling
-Ooh I'm going somewhere
+Oh I'm going somewhere
 I'm deep in it
 And I really do care
 Wait a minute now
 Boy don't walk out now

 I'm stayin' with it
 Let my heart take me there
 Got a feeling
-Ooh I'm going somewhere
+Oh I'm going somewhere
 I'm deep in it
 And I really do care
 Wait a minute now
 Boy don't walk out now

 I'm stayin' with it
 Let my heart take me there
 Got a feeling
-Ooh I'm going somewhere
+Oh I'm going somewhere
 I'm deep in it
 And I really do care
 Wait a minute now
 Boy don't walk out now

 Stayin' with it
-Ooh stayin' with it
+Oh stayin' with it
 Stayin' with it
-Ooh, hoo, hoo, yea
+Oh, hoo, hoo, yea
 Stayin' with it
 Don't hold back 'cause you gotta take a chance with me